architkannan/atliq-hotels-python-eda/README.md

-# AtliQ Hotels.
-Booking, Occupancy, and Revenue Analysis using Python
+# AtliQ Hotels - Booking, Occupancy, and Revenue Analysis using Python

 A Python-based exploratory data analysis project focused on validating hospitality booking data and understanding how demand, occupancy, revenue, and customer experience vary across cities, hotel types, room categories, and booking platforms.